osgi/osgi/org.osgi.test.cases.enocean/read_me.txt

 running.

 EventTestCase:
-- testSelfEventReception, tests that the test suite is able to locally send and receive messages.
 - testEventNotification, tests event notification when passing an actual message to the Base Driver.
 This also tests the MessageSet registration since the Base Driver needs to know about it before firing on EventAdmin.